MCM Spring Memorabilia Show – Birmingham March 2013

 While waiting for 2.30 to come around, we browsed the stalls.
-I also come to these events with the intention pf buying Buffy
+I also come to these events with the intention of buying Buffy

 stuff memorabilia – I guess Joss Whedon memorabilia is more accurate! – this event was no exception.
-I came home with replica of Fred’s bunny from Angel, Anyanka figure, Buffy making of book, a big heavy Firefly book, a small Serenity book and a few non Whedon items: a resign figure of Iron Man (OK, I guess that’s half Whedon as it’s an Avengers movie version 😉 ), a couple of presents (one for my sisters “step son” and one for her boyfriend), some cupcakes and collected a commissioned album from Pheonix Copper Art – the man who makes these books is a good guy and friend of mine – highly recommend his work!
+I came home with a replica of Fred’s bunny from Angel, Anyanka figure, Buffy ‘making-of’, a big heavy Firefly book, a small Serenity book and a few non-Whedon items: a resign figure of Iron Man (OK, I guess that’s half Whedon as it’s an Avengers movie version 😉 ), a couple of presents (one for my sisters “stepson” and one for her boyfriend), some cupcakes from Emerald City Cupcakes and collected a commissioned album from Pheonix Copper Art – the man who makes these books is a good guy and friend of mine – highly recommend his work!